adr1enbe4udou1n/express-boilerplate/README.md

 Start Express server to development mode with server-side livereload support.
 Webpack watcher is also launched for autoreloading when assets are updated.

 * `gulp serve --bs`, alias `gulp bs`
 Same as above but with additional Browsersync server for synchronization across multiple devices.
-Default dev port is 5000 and is configurable with environment file with DEV_PORT variable.
+Default dev port is 5000 and is configurable with environment file by DEV_PORT variable.

 * `gulp serve --hmr`, alias `gulp hmr`
 Serve Express server through Webpack Dev Server with [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) support.
 Same as Browsersync for default port.